WebDevWes/Password-Generator/README.md

 Can generate password based on selection choice of

--Uppercase Letters
+- Uppercase Letters
--Lowercase Letter
+- Lowercase Letter
--Numbers
+- Numbers
--Symbols
+- Symbols
--Length
+- Length

 Between 8-128 characters, adjusted by the slider.